 3. Vorarephilia (Devouring)

-Voraphilia, or “vore” as it’s more commonly called, involves two kinds of fantasies: ones of being eaten alive (usually consumed whole through someone’s mouth or anus) and others of residing within someone’s digestive system.
-(Think Pinocchio and his dad living in the belly of Monstro the whale.)
+Vorarephilia, or “vore” as it’s more commonly called, involves two kinds of fantasies: those of being eaten alive (usually consumed whole through someone’s mouth or anus) and those of residing within someone’s digestive system.
+(Think Pinocchio and Geppetto living in the belly of Monstro the whale.)

 In vore, you’re either the “predator” or “prey,” and the fantasies are either hard or soft.
 In “hard vore,” the prey gets completely digested and dies; in “soft vore,” the prey sits mostly unharmed in the predator’s belly and eventually escapes.

-Though it’s similar to sexual cannabalism (the literal or imaginative devouring of another person), vore largely exists in the realm of visual art through photoshopped images (like the one above) and drawings of anthropomorphized dragons, werewolves, ponies and other anime and pop-culture characters eating one another.
-Despite its unusualness, there are over 20,000 #vore photos on Instagram, plenty on Tumblr and a popular vore subreddit with nearly 5,000 followers.
+Though it’s similar to sexual cannibalism (the literal or imaginative devouring of another person), vore largely exists in the realm of visual art through photoshopped images (like the one above) and drawings of anthropomorphized dragons, werewolves, ponies and other anime and pop-culture characters eating one another.
+Despite it being one of the more unusual fetishes, there are over 20,000 #vore photos on Instagram, there were plenty on Tumblr and a popular vore subreddit has nearly 5,000 followers.